 For example, many third-party refurbished retailers we work with also put their products through rigorous testing.
-Gazelle, Mac of All Trades, and Decluttr are some of the leading merchants we have partnered with.
+Gazelle, Mac of All Trades, Decluttr, and Amazon Renewed are some of the leading merchants we have partnered with.
 They pride themselves on the steps they take in testing their refurbished products.

-The mint condition, the extended warranty, and the technical support offered by Apple are also three significant benefits of buying from this program.
-However, as seen in this article, you can also opt for professional third-party retailers that can offer refurbished devices in good condition.
+The mint condition, the extended warranty, and the technical support Apple offers are also three significant benefits of buying from this program.
+However, as seen in this article, you can also opt for professional third-party retailers offering refurbished devices in good condition.

 Keep in mind that Apple Certified Products are often more expensive than those sold by third-party retailers.
-Additionally, not all Apple products are available through the Certified Refurbished brand (or they are later than), so you’ll have to browse other merchants to find them, such as the iPhone 7 or the MacBook Air 11.6″ (2015 release).
+Additionally, not all Apple products are available through the Certified Refurbished brand, so you’ll have to browse other merchants to find them, such as the iPhone X, the iPad Air 3, or the MacBook Air 13.3″ (2019 release).

-In contrast, Apple’s refurbished iPhone 12 and iPhone 12 Pro are available from March 2022, although they were on sale much earlier from third-party vendors.
+In contrast, Apple’s refurbished iPhone 13, iPhone 13 Pro, and iPhone 13 Pro Max are available from March 2023, although third-party vendors sold them much earlier.
 Following this example, you can check our iPhone 12 stats page on RefurbMe to better understand the release dates and entry prices.

 Buying a refurbished product directly from the manufacturer’s store has its benefits.
-In the case of the Apple Certified Refurbished products, the products need to pass the highest quality standards from the company before being put on sold and are delivered with unique packaging.
+In the case of Apple Certified Refurbished products, they need to pass the highest quality checks from the company before being put on sale and are delivered with unique packaging.
 However, they can be more expensive.

 If you choose to buy from third-party retailers, you’ll get access to a broader catalog, discontinued products, and even lower prices due to different cosmetic conditions and special deals, discounts, or coupons.
 At the same time, you’ll be able to find refurbished products sooner than in the Apple Store.